• Skip to primary navigation

 Serve and enjoy.

-Next time, if you find yourself short of time, make this perfect soup in the Instant Pot Pressure Cooker in just 20 minutes (not counting natural release).
+Next time, if you find yourself short of time, make this six flavour soup recipe in the Instant Pot Pressure Cooker in just 20 minutes (not counting natural release).

-I guarantee this soup will become one of your favourite soups!
+I guarantee this Ching Bo Leung recipe will become one of your favourite soups!
 Serve the cooked soup ingredients with Chilli Soy Dipping Sauce and complete a full meal.

 Cooking Times